Ofsted is not something Jarlath O’Brien talks about to his staff, he tells me, as we sip tea in his office, foliage framing our conversation.

 His governors hate him saying this, but he doesn’t think there’s a big difference between his school performing at “good” and “outstanding”.
 “I’m not interested in chasing that badge and putting it on a banner.
 It does my nut in.”

-I don’t give a s**t about Ofsted, really
+I don’t give a shit about Ofsted

 It’s nothing personal; O’Brien is complimentary about Ofsted’s inspectors.
 In his recent book, Don’t Send Him in Tomorrow, he discusses competing theories for why special schools have much better inspection outcomes (92 per cent good or outstanding) than mainstream primary or secondaries.

 Some have questioned whether inspectors know what they’re looking for.
 O’Brien is adamant: “I’ve had quite a few inspections and pretty much every one was really on the mark.
 They’d worked in schools like mine for a long period of time – you couldn’t bullshit them.
 They knew what good progress in this school looked like.”

 But “good progress” doesn’t automatically mean that students are prepared for adult life, he says.
 And exam results are certainly not his measure of success.
 He empathises with his mainstream colleagues on this one: “They have this period in August where they’re trying to work out whether they keep their job or not.
 And if those numbers are the wrong side of the line, they don’t.”